octobercms/docs/3.x/cms/ajax/turbo-router.md

 }, { once: true });
 ```

-### Pausing Rendering
+### Pause Rendering

-If you would like to close some elements like dropdowns or off-canvas menus before loading a new page, you can pause the `page:before-render` event by preventing the default behavior and resuming it with the `resume()` function in the event detail.
+If you would like to animate some elements like dropdowns or off-canvas menus before loading a new page, you can pause the `page:before-render` event by preventing the default behavior and resuming it with the `resume()` function in the event detail.

 ```js
 addEventListener('page:before-render', async (event) => {